Yoga Teachers

 Caroline johnson

-Caroline has been practicing yoga for over 10 years, with Hatha yoga holding a special place in her heart.
+Caroline has been practicing yoga for over 12 years, with Hatha yoga holding a special place in her heart.
 After struggling to find a Hatha instructor in Boise, she traveled to Rishikesh, India, to complete her 200-hour Yoga Teacher Training.
-Yoga has profoundly changed her life, and she’s thrilled to share her passion with others.
+The physical practice of yoga has profoundly changed her life, and she’s thrilled to share her passion of growing strong while also growing soft on and off the mat.

 Her teaching focuses on body awareness, extension, and alignment, guiding students to tune into how their bodies feel through every stage of movement.
-When she’s not teaching, you’ll likely find her at a bluegrass or folk concert or creating in her stained glass studio.
+When she’s not teaching, you’ll likely find her at a bluegrass concert, walking her dog on the greenbelt, or creating in her stained glass studio.

 Emma scott singletary